Citywide Forum CYPF

 Click on the toggles below to find out about the thematic work of the Forum.

-The Citywide Forum, alongside the Everyone’s Children team, have held networking events in the North West, North East and South areas of the city for local councillors and staff working in health, social care and education to meet up with third sector organisations who provide services for children, young people and families.
-The events have been extremely successful, allowing a variety of statutory partners to make connections for potential partnership working with the third sector in their local are
+The Citywide Forum, supported by the Everyone’s Children team, hold networking events in the each of the three localities – North West, North East and South – at least once a year.
+These provide an opportunity for local councillors and staff working in health, social care and education to meet up with third sector organisations who provide services for children, young people and families.
+The events have been extremely successful, allowing a variety of statutory partners to make connections for potential partnership working with the third sector in their local area.

 Sign up to recieive updates